dachcom-digital/pimcore-toolbox/docs/90_Headless.md

                         type: areablock
 ```

-Add `ToolboxBundle\Controller\HeadlessController::headlessDocumentAction` as action to your document.
+- Add `ToolboxBundle\Controller\HeadlessController::headlessDocumentAction` as action to your document.
+- Add a text property to the document called `headless_document` and set `index` as value.
+You can create multiple documents that way.

+***

 ## Extend existing headless editables
 Just register an event listener to `ToolboxBundle::HEADLESS_EDITABLE_ACTION` which will provide you an `HeadlessEditableActionEvent` object